Blog

 May 27, 2020|fsstechnologies

 We recently talked about the various codes required for your security and fire protection systems.
-We also talked about why monitoring is vital as part of a business’ fire safety system—mainly because the code may require it.
+We also talked about why monitoring is vital as part of a business’s fire safety system—mainly because the code may require it.

 This blog will address the pros and cons of self-monitoring your business’ entire alarm system versus the cost of professional security monitoring.